 Clothing, accessories, and handcrafted gifts stalls organized in rows offer good souvenirs to bring back home, considering that the same items sold on Phuket’s West coast are sold here at discounted prices, after bargaining (with a smile!) of course.
 Read More...

-Ban Boran Textiles is a cosy vintage boutique located on Yaowarat Road in Phuket Old Town.
-Opened in 1998, this store is specialised in genuine textiles – silk, raw silk, and cotton – articles handcrafted in northern and northeastern villages of Thailand.
+Ban Boran Textiles is a cosy vintage boutique in Phuket Old Town that specialises in genuine textiles.
+These include silk, raw silk, and cotton – articles handcrafted in northern and northeastern villages of Thailand.
 Featuring quality colourful clothing, wall hanging, sarongs, table cloths and bags, Ban Boran Textiles is, despite its tiny size, pretty famous in Phuket.

-Ranong Road and its two markets - Talaad Sod Satarana and downtown market - is the historical shopping hub of Phuket Town.
-Featuring dozens of small shops selling a wide range of products from gardening tools to clothing to wicker baskets to live chicken to jewelleries (there are 10 gold shops within the first 100 metres of the street!), just to name a few.
-As Ranong Road is also the local bus (songtheaw) station, it is indeed a very local and lively place.
+Ranong Road and its 2 markets – Talaad Sod Satarana and downtown market – forms the historical shopping hub of Phuket Town.
+They feature dozens of small shops selling a wide range of products from gardening tools, clothing and wicker baskets to live chicken and jewelleries (there are around 10 gold shops within the first 100 metres of the street).
+As Ranong Road is also the local bus (songthaew) station, it is indeed a very local and lively place.

-Downtown Market is open mostly 24/7, while Talaad Sod Satarana is open from 05:00 to 11:00.
-The former is open-air and has a good choice of local fruits, vegetables and fresh seafood on sale; the latter is set in a three-storey building in which you could find almost anything from biscuits to dried-seafood to clothing to fresh meat, and more.
-Ranong Road is a nice place to wander around and get a glimpse of southern Thaiand everyday’s life.
+Downtown Market is open mostly 24/7, while Talaad Sod Satarana is open from 5am to 11am.
+Downtown Market is open-air and has a good choice of local fruits, vegetables and fresh seafood on sale.
+Talaad Sod Satarana is set in a 3-storey building in which you could find almost anything from biscuits to dried-seafood to clothing to fresh meat, and more.
+Ranong Road is a nice place to wander around and get a glimpse of southern Thailand everyday’s life.
 Read More...

 - Location: Rassada Road, Muang, Phuket 83000, Thailand